phiryll/phiryll.github.io/docs/rules-of-thumb.md

 Complicating code for performance reasons is seldom a good idea unless you're getting an algorithmic improvement out of it.
-Even then, it won't be worth it if the optimization doesn't make a perceptable difference overall.
-You should write simple and correct code first, including good tests and performance instrumention.
+Even then, it won't be worth it if the optimization doesn't make a perceptible difference overall.
+You should write simple and correct code first, including good tests and performance instrumentation.
 Only after measuring performance should you decide what to optimize, preferably under real world conditions.
 If you already have good tests, you won't be as likely to break things when you experiment with different